kaiou-web/kaiou-web.github.io/_pages/teaching.md

       <li class="list-group-item">
         <div class="row">
           <div class="col-sm-9">
-            This course provides an in-depth examination of experimental studies, teaches students how to design an experiment, and demonstrates the advantages of experiments in social science research.
+            This undergraduate course provides an in-depth examination of experimental studies, teaches students how to design an experiment, and demonstrates the advantages of experiments in social science research.
 We also introduce the typical methods used in the laboratory and field experiment.
           </div>
         </div>
       </li>